ai2cm/pace/pace-util/docs/state.rst

 Quantity
 --------

-Data in fv3gfs-util is managed using a container type called :py:class:`fv3gfs.util.Quantity`.
+Data in pace-util is managed using a container type called :py:class:`pace.util.Quantity`.
 This stores metadata such as dimensions and units (in ``quantity.dims`` and ``quantity.units``), and manages the "computational domain" of the data.